 In the following years, Garnerin toured across Europe, but mainly England to demonstrate his abilities and designs in spectacular jumps at higher and higher altitudes.
 In 1803, the pioneer managed to cover a distance of 395 km between Paris and Germany with a balloon.

-At yovisto, you may enjoy video footage of Felix Baumgartner.
+At yovisto academic video search, you may enjoy video footage of Felix Baumgartner.
 On October 14, 2012 he broke several world records like achieving the parachute jump from the highest altitude and greatest free fall velocity.

 References and Further Reading: